-- Meal plan if you are going longer than 2 days.
-You don’t want to run out of food or spend a week eating the same thing every meal.
-The type of food you need will depend on the type of walk your doing.
-I learnt the hard way that over packing is just as bad as underpacking.
-I could of walked the river three times with the amount and type of food I brought.
+Meal plan if you are going longer than 2 days – You don’t want to run out of food or spend a week eating the same thing every meal.
+The type of food you need will depend on the type of walk you’re doing.
+I learnt the hard way that overpacking is just as bad as underpacking.
+I could have walked the river three times with the amount and type of food I brought.

 Check that you have the right equipment for what you’re planning to do.
 How heavy is your tent?
 Can you get away with a tarp and some rope?
 Inspect all your gear for damage and make repairs where needed.
 You never know when your life may depend on it so prepare for the worst case scenario.

 Invest in a quality sleeping mat and sleeping bag.
 Sleep is an incredibly important part of multi-day bushwalks as poor decision making is exacerbated by lack of sleep and lack of food.
 Que next point.
 Prepare your meals in advance.
 Buy a dehydrator so you can make your own camp food.
 Don’t rely on oats and muesli bars.
 Research recipies, be inventive, try new foods.